-0912 - ADVENTURE CHALLENGE: OUTDOOR PURSUIT OF FITNESS Term Course Grades 10-12 Prerequisite: Signed Liability Waiver form must be on file prior to starting the course.
+0912 - ADVENTURE CHALLENGE: OUTDOOR PURSUIT OF FITNESS Term Course Grades 10-12 0.5 Credits Prerequisite: Signed Liability Waiver form must be on file prior to starting the course. limits, to try new things?

-Calling on the brave and adventurous!
-Are you ready to test your limits, to try new things?
 Or, do you want to just kick back and have fun soaring through the sky?
-Then maybe you should "take the LEAP" and sign up for this course.
+Then maybe you should "take the LEAP " and sign up for this course.
 Students will experience the low element challenge course, and the High element challenge course to include lead up activities and instruction on belaying techniques.
 From the rock-climbing wall to the "vertical playground," the professionally designed climbing apparatus offers something to challenge everyone.
 Students in this course will be taught proper use and maintenance of climbing equipment as well as the skills of knot tying and belaying.
-Additional activities that may be included: mountain biking, snowshoeing, cross-country skiing, Frisbee golf and fitness center.
+Additional activities that may be included: mounta in biking, sno owshoeing, cross-country skiing, Frisbee golf and fitness ce enter.